 Damages in a lawsuit may be decided by the judge or jury.
 The factfinder looks at the claimed damages and makes a determination for how much the plaintiff should receive.
 Past economic damages can be calculated by looking at medical bills, financial records, and repair costs.

 Economic damages also include future expenses.
-In these situations, an expert may submit a report and testify about the likely future costs to the plaintiff for things like:
+In these situations, a burn injury attorney may hire an expert may submit a report and testify about the likely future costs to the plaintiff for things like:

 - Future medical treatment,